The boundary value problem for Laplacian on differential forms and conformally Einstein infinity: Introduction

 In Section \ref{BoundaryValueProblem}, we briefly recall the boundary value problem for conformal infinity.
-First of all, we determine in Proposition \ref{FlatCase} its solution in terms of solution operators when the conformal infinity contains the flat metric.
-Then we prove in Proposition \ref{EinsteinCase} that the polynomials $s^{(\pm)}_m$ and $s^{(1)}_m$ mentioned above are the organizing framework for the solution once the conformal infinity contains an Einstein metric.
+First of all, we determine in Theorem \ref{FlatCase} its solution in terms of solution operators when the conformal infinity contains the flat metric.
+Then we prove in Proposition \ref{EinsteinCase} that the polynomials $s^{(\pm)}_m$ and $s^{(1)}_m$ mentioned above are the organizing framework to construct those solution operators for our boundary value problem once the conformal infinity contains an Einstein metric.

 In Section \ref{BransonGoverOperators}, we discuss the emergence of Branson-Gover operators in the framework of solution operators.
-Furthermore, we prove in Theorem \ref{MainTheorem} and Theorem \ref{BGForExceptionals} that Branson-Gover operators factorize by second-order differential operators.
+Furthermore, we present a new proof of Theorem \ref{MainTheorem} and Theorem \ref{BGForExceptionals} found in \cite{GoverSilhan} which state that Branson-Gover operators factorize by second-order differential operators.
 Finally, we discuss explicit formulas for the gauge companion and the $Q$-curvature operators.

 In Appendices \ref{AppendixA} and \ref{AppendixB} we collect some standard notation, results and properties concerning generalized hypergeometric functions and Poincar\'e-Einstein metrics.